tanking007/Vipesht_Ansible/README.md

 # Vipesht_Ansible
-This repo is to store ansible playbooks
+This repo is to store Ansible Playbooks.